mrstocks/secret-ninja/README.md

 <h4>TODO list</h4>
   * Gallery Section
-     * -[ ] Add a column for links on the gallery sections table
+     * -[ ] Fill column for links on the gallery sections table
   * Core application
     * Routes
       * - [ ] Parse the url and remove slashes